smatechnologies/smautility-sql-scripts/README.md

 ```

 The SMADB_Backup.sql is called by the SMA Databse Backup Job.
 The command line is listed below for Windows Authentication.
-Note: The Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL premissions for the Database.
+Note: The Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL permissions for the Database.

 ```
 -S [[DB_SERVER_NAME]] -h-1 -b